ToF-/Rent/Forth/Story.md

 >     an order can be encoded and decoded to and from a cell

 The test just display its label without any error.

+## Storing orders in the array

+To store an order in the next free position of our array, we need to encode it as a cell value, then to store that value at the next free position in the array.
+This position is given by the variable `LAST-ORDER`.
+This variable will be initially set to the first position in the array, which is equal to the beginning of the `ORDERS` array itself.
+Let's write a test:

+QQQ

 ## Finding the nearest order at a given time
 ### Comparing orders by start time